Hong Kong Convention and Exhibition Centre: Functions held at the site

+Since 2013, a huge countdown clock was installed at facade of HKCEC to celebrate the New Year's Eve with fireworks and light show and was held ever since.

+In May 2023, the HKCEC cancelled an event planned by pro-democracy singer Anthony Wong, after initially approving it.

 Access

 Located on the north shore of Hong Kong Island, the HKCEC is easily accessible via the Star Ferry service, whose Wan Chai Pier is situated just east of the main building and operates from the HKCEC across Victoria Harbour to Tsim Sha Tsui Pier, adjacent to the Cultural Centre.

+Exhibition Centre station on the cross-harbour section of the East Rail line and the proposed North Island line is directly located under the HKCEC.
 Wan Chai station on the Island line of the MTR is within walking distance and is linked to the HKCEC via a pedestrian bridge over O'Brien Road.
-Exhibition Centre station on the cross-harbour section of the East Rail line and the proposed North Island line is directly located under the HKCEC.

-In addition, the HKCEC is served by numerous franchised bus routes operated by New World First Bus, including several cross-harbour routes operated jointly with Kowloon Motor Bus.
+In addition, the HKCEC is served by numerous franchised bus routes operated by Citybus, including several cross-harbour routes operated jointly with Kowloon Motor Bus.